cnsndnz2/demo-market-app/README.md

 - Answer: This is my mistake I realized few hours ago before pushing the code.
 I could fix it by a minor sacrifice of performance but don't want to put it in code in this way.

 - Question 5: Why you didn't use any css or react component library?
-- I think that writing everything from scratch will be better for the demonstration of my skills.
+- Answer: I think that writing everything from scratch will be better for the demonstration of my skills.
 I am already skilled at ant design and bootstrap by the way.

 Thanks.